ccoenraets/salesforce1-app-tutorial/manage-expenses-in-s1.md

 ---
 When you create a Tab for an object, that object becomes automatically available in the Salesforce1 Mobile App.
 In this module, you experiment with viewing, creating, and editing expenses in the Salesforce1 Mobile App.

-## Steps
+## Step 1: Create an Expense in Salesforce1

 1. Open the Salesforce1 app on your mobile device

-    > You can also emaulate the Salesforce1 mobile app in your computer browser as explained in [Module 2](install-salesforce1-app.html).
+    > You can also emulate the Salesforce1 mobile app in your computer browser as explained in [Module 2](install-salesforce1-app.html).

 1. Tap the menu icon ![](images/hamburger.png) (upper left corner)

+    > Understand **Click** instead of **Tap** in the remaining of this tutorial if you are emulating the Salesforce1 app in your computer browser.

 1. In the menu, tap **More...** under **Recent**